Compiler for LOOP language, version 1 #

 Syntax-directed compiler from LOOP programs to SCORE programs.
 The compiler takes as input a

-and outputs the equivalent SCORE.Com
+LOOP.Com and outputs the equivalent SCORE.Com.

 Equations